 First things first: We have no idea when Dragon Age 4 is coming out.
 Dragon Age has never been a "new entry every X number of years" series, and we doubt it's going to become one anytime soon.
 The one solid trailer for the game we've seen didn't give us any hints.
-So, all we can say for sure is that Dragon Age 4 release date is "2020 or later."
+So, all we can say for sure is that Dragon Age 4 release date is "late 2020 or later."

 If I had to put money down, though, I would wager on "later."
-BioWare tied up a lot of its resources in launching Anthem this year, and to put out an equally big (or bigger, if Inquisition is its template) game one year later would be quite a feat, even for a developer with EA's resources at its disposal.
+BioWare tied up a lot of its resources in launching Anthem last year, and to put out an equally big (or bigger, if Inquisition is its template) game one year later would be quite a feat, even for a developer with EA's resources at its disposal.